tejasbijawe07/DevOps-Practice/4-Docker/day23- Docker Volumes & Networking/README.md

     64 bytes from app2.my-app-net: icmp_seq=2 ttl=64 time=0.1 ms

-- When we create a user-defined bridge network.
-- Docker automatically enables an internal DNS server.
+- When we create a user-defined bridge network, Docker automatically enables an internal DNS server.

+        app1  ---> Docker DNS ---> app2 IP

 - So containers can find each other using names.

+- Default bridge is created automatically by Docker for backward compatibility which:
+     - Assigns IP addresses
+     - Allows IP-based communication
+     - Does NOT provide automatic DNS-based name resolution
+     - so `ping app2` fails on default bridge, but `ping 172.17.0.3` works.